montesmariana/glossr/cran-comments.md

 ### R-hub checks

 There were no ERRORs or WARNINGs.
 There was one NOTE for the Windows build:

 - Found the following files/directories:
   'lastMiKTeXException'

+There was one NOTE for the Fedora Linux build (I don't know what it's about):

+- Skipping checking HTML validation: no command 'tidy' found

 ### win_devel

+Status OK.
 There were no ERRORs or WARNINGs.
 There was one NOTE:

-- R Under development (unstable) (2022-06-06 r82458 ucrt)
+- R Under development (unstable) (2022-08-17 r82724 ucrt)

-This is because I'm using R-devel.

-## Downstream dependencies
+## Downstream dependencies (revdepcheck results)

-There are currently no downstream dependencies for this package.
+We checked 0 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages